JoeMickey/ParkingSuggestions/README.md

 3. call 'EDA.main(df)', where a is the dataframe consisting of parking citation data

 end

+To display the geospatial analysis plot

+1. 'import geo_spatial_analysis.py'

+2. Check for the dataframe with parking citation data if it has been created

+3. Need a google client ID for googleMaps to work.

+4. call 'geo_spatial_analysis.main(df)', where a is the dataframe consisting of parking citation data

+end

 # Installations

 **Before running this project, please install the following Python libraries:**